When I was in my teens and early into my aquarium journey I realized how much aquariums weigh through a near catastrophe!

 I had purchased a small 25 gallon aquarium as an upgrade for my Tropical Fish and sat it on top of my drawer unit, just like the smaller aquarium before it.
 No problems, right!?

-The empty weight of the aquarium, stand, canopy, substrate, and rock is in addition to the water weight.
+The empty weight of the tank, stand, canopy, substrate, and rock is in addition to the weight of the water.

 My little 25 gallon freshwater aquarium weighed in at close to 200lb. and my cheap set of drawers were not happy!
 From that point on, every aquarium I owned had the manufacturer’s recommended stand!